INDEPENDENT & TRIPARTITE

 MEMBER LIST & TEAM

-The following people, from the European and national public sector, from corporations and from academia, gave their time and expertise to the work on innovation policy management:
+The following people, from the European and national public sector, from corporations and from academia, gave their time and expertise to the work on biosphere economy innovation:

 The HLG has its own research team, which prepares and follows-up meetings: